johnbintz/jasmine-headless-webkit/README.md

 # Jasmine Headless WebKit runner

+Run your specs at sonic boom speed!
+No pesky reload button or page rendering slowdowns!

 ## Introduction

 This gem works with projects that have used the [Jasmine gem](https://github.com/pivotal/jasmine-gem) to create a `jasmine.yml` file that defines what to test.
-The runner loads that `jasmine.yml` file and executes the tests in a Qt WebKit widget, displaying the results to the console and setting the exit code to one of the following:
+The runner loads that `jasmine.yml` file and executes the tests defined within in a Qt WebKit widget, displaying the results to the console and setting the exit code to one of the following:

 * 0 for success
 * 1 for spec run failure